jlleal/Advanced-Lane-Finding/README.md

 # Advanced-Lane-Finding
-Pipeline implementation to identify lane in a video - 2nd Project from Udacity Nanodegree
+Pipeline implementation to identify lane boundaries in a video - 2nd Project from Udacity Nanodegree